-In case of an accident or illness at school, the student will be brought or is to go to the school office or to the nurse's office.
+In case of an accident or illness at school, the student will be brought to the school office or to the nurse's office.
 When necessary, first aid will be administered.
 If the situation warrants, the parents will be asked to pick up the student.
 In the event of an emergency, and if the parents and emergency contacts cannot be reached, the school will take appropriate action to insure the student's well being.
 It is important that the school have the parents' current home and work telephone numbers, as well as those for an emergency contact in the event that the parents cannot be reached.
 Students with a communicable disease, such as chicken pox, lice, etc., are to remain home until the disease is no longer communicable.

-Students who have a fever or throw up will automatically be sent home for a minimum of 24 hours and may not return to school that day.
+Students who have a fever or throw up will automatically be sent home and may return to school only after their fever or vomiting has stopped for 24 hours without the aid of medication.